“Hey Siri, call The Hair Studio.”

-Optimization Tip #2: Add Schema Markup to Your Site
+Optimisation Tip 2: Add Schema Markup to Your Site

 When you include Schema Markup on your site, Google makes the marked-up information searchable by digital assistants.
 This means consumers can discover your small business through voice search or by finding you through answer boxes.

 Unlike a web search, voice search is more conversational.
-Whether you’re crafting web copy or blog posts, write like you speak to boost your business’ chances of being found through voice search.
+Whether you’re crafting web copy or blog posts, write like you speak to boost your business’s chances of being found through voice search.

 Do many of your customers ask similar questions?
 Do you regularly receive the same queries via e-mail or social media?
 Aim to answer these questions in a succinct, easy-to-understand way.

-Optimization Tip #4: Make the Most of Google My Business
+Optimisation Tip 4: Make the Most of Google My Business

 Google My Business also helps potential customers find you through voice search.